A brilliant sales presentation has a number of things going for it.

 Step One: Ask marketing for your company’s style guide (color, logo, and font style).

-Step Two: Answer these questions to outline your “Before → After → Bridge” formula:
+Step Two: Answer these questions to outline the “Before → After → Bridge” formula for your sales pitch:

 - What are your ICP’s pain points?